Introduction / History

 The name "Kyrgyz" means "the descendents of forty maidens."
 The Kyrgystan flag has forty sun rays to represent the Kyrgyz heritage.

-Since the land is generally unsuitable for farming, many of the rural Kyrgyz live as nomadic cattle breeders, following their herds from pasture to pasture.
+Since the land is generally unsuitable for farming, many rural Kyrgyz live as nomadic cattle raisers, following their herds from pasture to pasture.
 They depend entirely on their animals for survival.
 Fortunately, they have particularly hardy and adaptable breeds of sheep, goats, yaks, horses, and camels.
 The animals are used for both food and exchange.
 They also provide the only means of transportation.

 The nomads travel as extended family units and live in portable felt tents, or yurts.
 The summers are short on the plateau, and there are only about 60 days in which the ground is not covered in snow.
 During this season, the families tend to camp close together.
 However, during the winter months, families live scattered away from each other so that they might best utilize the scarce grassland.